 Related Guides & Resources

 'If you want to go fast, go alone, but if you want to go far, go together,' the saying goes.
 That’s why collaboration is a powerful tool.
 Whether building internal capacity to execute a data science project or creating agreements with other value-aligned organizations to share data, partnerships can yield enormous benefits.
 But in reality, they can also present challenges.

-Resources from The CALP Network, Humdata and +3
+Resources from Responsible Data, The Governance Lab (GovLab) and +3